lhjnilsson/NodeDefender/README.md

 Upgrades the tables from migrate to database

-Make a local SQLite instance that will hold all the data used by the application.
-MySQL/ MariaDB and PostgreSQL support will be added later.

 ## Things to do before Beta- release
 #### - [ ] Fix the Threading- issue